-Welcome to our bridal veil collections!
-Here you’ll find over a hundred beautiful bridal veil designs, all of which are handmade right here in the UK by our talented seamstresses.
+Welcome to our massive collection of bridal veils!
+Here you’ll find over a hundred beautiful bridal veils, all of which are handmade right here in the UK by our talented seamstresses.
 Our veil lengths range from shoulder to cathedral, in both one and two-tier styles.
 So if you have an idea of the kind of length you'd like you can check out our long and short veil categories above.

 To make life even easier for you, we’ve also arranged our bridal veils into beaded, plain and lace subcategories as well, so if you already know which of those options you’d prefer, you could start your search there.

-In case you can’t find precisely what you’re looking for in our bridal veil collections, we also provide a very popular custom veil service.
+In case you can’t find precisely what you’re looking for in our bridal veils collection, we also provide a very popular custom veil service.
 Choose either a completely made-to-measure design, including bespoke lace veils, by getting in touch via email, or why not try “building” your own plain or beaded veil online using our unique Custom Veil Designer!

 Although these days we sell many other bridal accessories, veils will always be the heart and soul of our company.
 It's the only item that we make by hand and therefore each one is our little creation and something we take great pride in.
-Every bridal veil you see on this website has been handmade in the UK by our talented team of seamstresses using only the finest quality tulle fabrics we know you'll love.
+All the bridal veils you see on this website have been handmade in the UK by our talented team of seamstresses using only the finest quality tulle fabrics we know you'll love.